 3 mistakes you might be making in your meditation practice

 Has meditation been on your to-do list for a while?
 Or you tried it but decided it wasn’t for you?
 Or you’d like to meditate more but struggle to establish a consistent practice?
-Wouldn’t it be nice to end the year with calm & peace and start 2020 with clarity?
-Today, let’s have a look at 3 common mistakes many people make to help you establish your meditation practice.
+Wouldn’t it be nice to have more calm and clarity in your day?
+Today, let’s have a look at 3 common mistakes many people make in their meditation practice so you can establish consistent, sustainable practice.

 1. Trying too hard

 Sitting in a lotus pose with enormous discomfort and trying to sit for 20 minutes?
 Jaw clenched and face frowning.
 Every minute thinking “Am I there yet?”
 It’s very unlikely you will ever want to try meditating again this way!
 Let go of any expectation of how the practice “should” look like.
 Start small and make sure you’re comfortable in your chosen posture.
 Sitting on the floor isn’t for everyone, allow yourself to use a chair or even lie down on the floor in the posture of Savasana (corpse pose) Start with 5 or 10 minutes if you’re new so you will leave the practice wanting more.
-This motivates you to return to your practice, help you build consistency and eventually create a longer practice when the it feels right.
+This motivates you to return to your practice, help you build consistency and eventually create longer meditation sessions when you feel ready.

 2. Trying to stop thoughts

 When you first start meditating, you realise it’s nothing blissful about the practice because all you notice is how busy and chaotic your mind is.
 And how easily your mind is distracted.
 You may feel unsure about what to do with constantly arising thoughts and it might be tempting to push them away, turn away from them or even try to hide them.
 Trying to stop thoughts is one of the most common mistakes new meditators make.
 What can you do instead?
 Can you be with your thoughts, gently let them go (without force) and bring your attention back to your breath?
 If you’re not caught up in a thought and can observe you’re having a thought, guess what!
 You’re making progress.
 There’s no need to forcefully push it away or try to hide or suppress each thought.
 It’s like trying to stop clouds from appearing in the sky.
 Let thoughts be.
 Let them just come and go.
+We don't hold on to each through nor keep dwelling in it.
 Keep bringing your attention back to the object of your meditation again and again.

 3. Expecting quick outcome